pranshujain22/Movie-Recommendation-System/README.md

 ## 3. Data preparation

-Click [here](http://files.grouplens.org/datasets/movielens/ml-10m.zip) to download MovieLens dataset fron GroupLens.
+Click [here](http://files.grouplens.org/datasets/movielens/ml-10m.zip) to download MovieLens dataset from GroupLens.

 Extract it.
 You can find two dat file in the archive folder datasets: